 About the Teaching Payment

-Quality teaching is important to make sure future general practitioners (GPs) are appropriately trained and have experience working in a general practice.
+Quality teaching is important to make sure future general practitioners (GPs) are:

 The Teaching Payment compensates eligible practices for the reduced number of consultations due to the presence of a student.